 If money is tight, there are definitely certain foods that you can buy when you are broke that will help your money stretch further while still filling up your belly.

-Here are some foods you can buy when you don’t have much money.
+Here are some foods you can buy when you are broke but still want to eat well.

 Many of these cheap foods are shelf-safe, so if you look for them when they are on sale you can stock up for the tough times!